 Which means you need to go out and buy your pumpkins, or you'll get behind schedule.
 And I won't be responsible for what happens.

 Now, how large a pumpkin?
-I bought two BIG ones, after checking out the "pie" pumpkins which are cute, but dinky.
-For the amount of pumpkin I want, I would have to cook six of the dinky ones, at least.
+I bought two BIG ones, after checking out the "pie" pumpkins which were cute, but dinky.
+For the amount of pumpkin puree I want, I would have to cook six of the dinky ones, at least.
 Yes, theoretically, one can cook one pie pumpkin.
 And have enough cooked pumpkin for a pie.
 A pie.
 ONE pie.
-Una torta.
+Una.
 But what about pumpkin soup and seeds and bread and cheesecake and cookies, all saviors of the soul during a long, dark winter?

 This year, I'm not fooling around.

 Just do me a favor and go out and buy some pumpkins.
 Any size.
 In the long run, it won't matter.
 Right now, let's focus on the Thanksgiving pie.
 If you're doing pie pumpkins, get one per pie.
 You need two cups of cooked pumpkin for a nice, big pumpkin pie.

 Having bought my pumpkins, I felt entitled to some leisure.
 So last night my husband, Anthony, and I met our daughter Niki, Anthony's brother, and his wife for dinner.

 Chinese.
 Good Chinese.
 And it had a bar.
 Case closed; let's go.

 Then, suddenly (after a martini and an eggroll), my sister-in-law turns to me and asks, "Do you have any contact with the family?"